You have been inactive for 0 mins.

 Investors looking to grow their capital over time should think about equity funds which adopt a growth style.
 You should always firstly consider your appetite for risk, as equities can be more volatile than other forms of investment.

-Most growth Funds pay lower or even no Dividends, and whilst they can be more volatile in the short-term than income producing Funds, they can also provide investors with far greater returns over the long-term.
+Most growth funds pay lower or even no dividends, and whilst they can be more volatile in the short-term than income producing funds, they can also provide investors with the prospect of greater returns over the long-term.

-Whatever your preference, if you hold a variety of investments, both growth and income, you should be better prepared for whatever economic ups and downs might be ahead of you.
-As your financial situation changes over time, you should be prepared to make the necessary adjustments to your portfolio, and switch from growth Funds to income ones as your objectives change over time.
+Whatever your preference, if you hold a variety of investments, both growth and income, you should be better prepared for whatever economic ups and downs might be ahead.
+As your financial situation changes over time, you should be prepared to make the necessary adjustments to your portfolio, and switch from growth funds to income ones (or vice versa) as your needs and objectives change over time.